Where they come from and how to get rid of them

 - What chemicals do I need to buy to kill the lawn mushrooms?

-The fact of the matter is that for the vast majority of gardeners, mushrooms in lawns isn’t an issue and is a sign that they have grown a healthy lawn.
+The fact of the matter is that for the vast majority of gardeners, mushrooms in lawns aren’t an issue and are a sign that they have grown a healthy lawn.

 Mycelium loves nutrient-rich soil and will grow like crazy in a healthy, well-aerated and well-watered lawn.
 It struggles to grow in poor, compacted soil.

 - It’s autumn as mushrooms love the warm and moist soil.
-Also, this time of year isn’t scorching hot, and the sunlight isn’t so strong; this all makes for perfect growing conditions for the lawn mushrooms.
+Also, this time of year isn’t scorching hot, and the sunlight isn’t so strong.
+I always see mushrooms in my lawn during autumn, and it’s never been an issue.

-- You’ve just laid new turf; mushrooms often form in new turf (more about that later).
+- You’ve just laid new turf; mushrooms often form in newly laid turf, and it’s nothing to worry about (more about that later).

 How to Get Rid of Lawn Mushrooms

-We do not recommend any form of fungicide as it will likely damage the lawn, possibly runoff into the surrounding areas and at the least will kill the mycelium that is a perfectly normal and natural part of a healthy garden.
+I do not recommend the use of any form of fungicide as it will likely damage the lawn, possibly runoff into the surrounding areas and at the least will kill the mycelium that is a perfectly normal and natural part of a healthy garden.

-Neither do we recommend vinegar or any “natural” lawn mushroom killer.
+Neither do I recommend vinegar or any “natural” lawn mushroom killer.

-- Just put on a pair of gloves and pick them up.
+- Just put on a pair of gloves and pick them up, I do this occasionally, but usually only if the mushrooms are large.

-- Just leave them, they will disappear as the conditions change – mushrooms like moist, warm, fertile ground conditions.
+- Just leave them, they will disappear as the conditions change – mushrooms like moist, warm, fertile ground conditions and from my experience, I know they are very sensitive to weather changes.

 While it’s perfectly normal to see lawn mushrooms in autumn and when the conditions are just right, you can take some preventative steps if you see an excessive number of mushrooms and you think it’s unusual:

-- Drainage – lawn mushrooms love damp conditions, so if you have known drainage issues in your lawn, mushrooms could be a result of that.
-Improve the drainage, so the soil isn’t abnormally damp.
+- Drainage – lawn mushrooms love damp conditions and I’ve noticed more of them in the shaded parts of my garden, so if you have known drainage issues in your lawn, mushrooms could be a result of that.
+I suggest you consider improving the drainage, so the soil isn’t abnormally damp.

-- Improve sunlight penetration – mushrooms don’t like strong direct sunlight, so if you’re seeing them in the summer, it’s possibly due to the shade in the garden.
-Try to improve the amount of sunlight reaching the garden, trimming back hedges, overhanging tree branches or even cutting down entire trees will help.
+- Improve sunlight penetration – mushrooms don’t like strong direct sunlight, so if you see them in the summer, it’s possibly due to excess shade in the garden.
+I’ve had good results by improving the amount of sunlight reaching the garden, trimming back hedges, overhanging tree branches and even cutting down entire trees.

 - Reduce the amount of fertiliser you’re using – mushrooms and mycelium love fertile soil so cut back on the fertiliser, especially in the autumn when the warm soil and moist conditions are perfect for mushroom growth.

-- Dethatch the lawn – decaying matter from cut grass and leaves etc. can leave a layer of thatch near the base of the grass blades, this protects the mycelium from direct sunlight allowing it to grow and form mushrooms.
+- Dethatch the lawn – decaying matter from cut grass and leaves etc. can leave a layer of thatch near the base of the grass blades, this protects the mycelium from direct sunlight, allowing it to grow and form mushrooms.
 Thatch also feeds nutrients to the mycelium and mushroom.
-Rake your lawn to remove any excess thatch if you think this could be a problem.
+I always rake my lawn at the end of summer to remove any excess thatch.

 Mushrooms growing in the first autumn after we sowed grass in our shaded garden.